-Manufacture Facilities means the various manufacture facilities of the Seller, its Affiliates or any sub-contractor,
+Manufacture Facilities means the various manufacture facilities of the Seller, its Affiliates or any sub-contractor, where the Airframe or its parts are manufactured or assembled.

 Material has the meaning set out in Clause 1.2 of Exhibit H.

 Operator with respect to an Aircraft, means any operator of such Aircraft following Delivery hereunder.